qolaba/people-tracking-camera-poc/README.md

 ## Features
 - Real-time tracking of crowds from multiple video sources, including downloaded YouTube videos and live webcam feeds.
-- Utilization of YOLOv8 model for accurate crowd detection and tracking.
 - Concurrent handling of video streams using multi-threading.

 ## Prerequisites